blog-banner-image

 • Accreditation: Middle States Commission on Higher Education (MSCHE)

-Step 3A: Police detectives: enroll in a police academy and get investigative experience (1-3 years)
+Step 3A: Police detectives: enroll in a police academy and get investigative experience (one to three years)

 For those looking to become police detectives—an option that can be more lucrative than becoming a private investigator (PI)—enrolling in a police academy is the next step.